 Preheat your oven to 400F.
 Using two thick slices of sourdough bread, butter the top, sprinkle on salt and pepper.
 Cut the bread into bite-size cubes, toss in a drizzle of olive oil and bake at 400F for 12-13 minutes until the preferred toasted – crispy crouton.

 Fresh Farmer’s Market Gazpacho

 - 2 Garlic Cloves

 - Add all of the ingredients into your blender.
 You may have to do it in two batches depending on your blender size.

 - Blend until a thin consistency. at first it will look like salsa, keep blending until it becomes thinner, it should pass through a fine strainer easily, if it doesn't, add it back into the blender and pulse a little longer.

-- Serve with croutons.
+- Serve chilled or room temperature with croutons.